e271828e/Flight.jl/docs/notes/design/framework_spec.md

 versus [tick](#g-tick)-driven execution.
 And the settled rules force a merged [component](#g-component)'s two halves to communicate exactly as two siblings
-do: [one home per datum](#g-one-home-per-datum) ([§5.2][s5-2]), `f` sees only the continuous state and `g` only the discrete one, and `x⁺` is decoded only at the owner's next tick (`g` runs last).
+do: [one home per datum](#g-one-home-per-datum) ([§5.2][s5-2]), `f` sees only the continuous state and `g` only the discrete one, and `s⁺` is decoded only at the owner's next tick (`g` runs last).
 That deferred decode is what makes ticks→events structurally impossible and what terminates the [boundary](#g-boundary) iteration ([§10.6][s10-6]).
 Cross-[tier](#g-tier)